kmpf/uap/doc/source/index.rst

 When the analysis is finished, you are left with:

-* *The original input files*, which are, of course, left untouched
+* *The original input files* (which are, of course, left untouched)
 * *The experiment-specific configuration file* (see :ref:`configuration_of_uap`) You should keep this configuration file for later reference and you could even make it publicly available along with your input files for anybody to re-run the entire data analysis or parts thereof.
-* *The destination path containing the output files and comprehensive annotation files of the analysis* (see :ref:`annotations`).
+* *The output files and comprehensive annotations of the analysis* (see :ref:`annotations`).
-  The annotation files contain detailed information about every output file.
-  Also, the Git SHA1 hash of the **uap** repository at the time of data processing is included.
-  The executed commands are listed.
-  Annotation contains information about inter-process streams and output files, including SHA1 checksums, file sizes, and line counts as well.
+  These files are stored in the destination path defined in the configuration file.

 Core aspects
 ------------